 - Callable: If you need to return a value and submit to Executor, implement the task as java.util.concurrent.Callable. - Runnable: If you do not need to return a value, implement the task as java.util.concurrent.Runnable.

-8.1.1.1 Callable
+8.1.1 Implementing a Callable Task

 In Hazelcast, when you implement a task as java.util.concurrent.Callable (a task that returns a value), you implement Callable and Serializable.